-Much like the TripMate, the FileHub Plus easily works as a wireless router by converting a wired network signal into a wireless one.
+Much like the FileHub, the FileHub AC750 easily works as a wireless router by converting a wired network signal into a wireless one.
 It can also bridge and extend pre-existing WiFi signals, and you can use it to share an established wireless network quickly and conveniently with others.
 It also acts as a powerful streaming device—allowing you to share your videos and music with anyone close by (with your permission, of course).

 - SD card support

 - Supports DNLA

 Although none of the wireless travel routers that follow made the Top 2 spots on our list, they still deserve a notable mention.
 And for some potential buyers they may even be more desirable.
 Take, for instance, this TP-LINK N300.
 If it were priced a little lower and were a tad less bulky, we may have ranked it higher.
 TP-LINK is pretty much a household name (in tech-loving households, that is), and this unit lives up to its expectations.
 This N300 device is well-priced, pocket-sized, and supremely portable.
 You can quickly create a powerful wireless network to share with family and friends, and can stream videos, games, and audio through its WiFi signal at a respectable 300Mbps on a 2.4GHz band.
 It’s also seamlessly compatible with Chromecast (for all of you Chrome lovers) and features a micro-USB power port that allows you to power external devices via an external adapter.
 A pre-encryption function sets initial SSID and password protection, and you also get an industry-leading 2-year warranty and unlimited 24/7 technical support.